nateP82/compostCollectors/Design/userStories.md

 ## Edit profile
 As a user, I want to be able to edit my profile information at any time.
 [Stretch Goal]

+## Delete user account
+As a user, I want to be able to delete my account[MVP]

 ## View user collection statistics
 As a user, I want to view a personalized chart on my compost contributions [MVP]